atlemagnussen/garbage-collector/README.md

     height="532"
     alt="avfallsrute.no">

-Simple calendar able to display when different types of garbage is scheduled to be collected and then push you a notification the day before so that **you** remember to push your bin on to the road where the garbage truck can pick it up.
+Simple calendar able to display when different types of garbage is scheduled to be collected and optionally push you a notification the day before so that **you** remember to push your bin on to the road where the garbage truck can pick it up.
-They won't come to your house and pick it up even if it's 10 metres

-Really really important topic, since people don't remember anything in the smart phone era
+Really really important topic, since people (like me) don't remember anything anymore and the garbage truck workers won't walk to your house to pick it up.

 Given the backend scraper providing the data is working for an address and municipality, this web app works.
 I have deployed this app as is on www.avfallsrute.no